How To Prepare Your Upper Body For Motherhood

 So, relax your shoulders down, and use your arm muscles to hold onto baby instead of lifting your shoulders up instead.

-If you’re pregnant or postnatal reading this right now and concerned you’re not doing enough exercise that is specifically designed to strengthen your upper/lower body, then, you’ll want to book on my pregnancy fitness classes in Lady Bay.
+If you’re pregnant or postnatal reading this right now and concerned you’re not doing enough exercise that is specifically designed to strengthen your upper/lower body, then, you’ll want to book on my pregnancy Pilates classes in West Bridgford or pregnancy fitness classes in Lady Bay.

 My Bump to Babe pregnancy fitness classes in Lady Bay provide cardio, toning, Pilates, stretching and tonnes of education about what happens to your body during pregnancy.

-And, if you’ve recently had your baby, my indoor postnatal buggy classes known as Mummies and Buggies are held 11am Wednesdays in Lady Bay and provide you with cardio and toning that leaves very few muscles unturned!
+And, if you’ve recently had your baby, my Little Black Dress Workout at 8:30pm in West Bridgford provides you with cardio and toning that leaves very few muscles unturned!